Zardinality/TF_Deformable_Net/README.md

 cython

-g++ 4.9(For gcc5 users, you should check make.sh and modify it as told.)
+g++ 4.9(For gcc5 users, you should check make.sh and modify it as told.
+But there are still chances you might failed with some `undefined symbol` message, I haven't figured it out totally.
+But generally g++ 4.9 should be the safest.)

 Cuda 8.0